stefanesco/obsidize/README.md

 ### Fallback Behavior

-All variables have sensible defaults, so workflows will continue to work even if no custom variables are configured.
+All variables (except input path) have sensible defaults, so workflows will continue to work even if no custom variables are configured.
 The syntax `${{ vars.VARIABLE_NAME || 'default-value' }}` ensures robust fallback behavior.

 ## 📝 <a name="license"></a>License